blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Non-Monogamous Relationships.md

 - Lust
 	- It is the type of desire that lets a person know what arouses their sexual systems
 - Curiosity
-	- It is the type of desire that makes a person want to try out new things
+	- It is the aspect of individuality that makes a person want to try out new things
 - Fear
-	- It is the type of desire that
+	- It is the aspect of individuality that makes a person want to avoid trying out new things
 - Capital Acquisition
 	- It is when one acquires their elements of desire, which are of value to them
 - The Trophy Wife (or Partner)